Verilog Description Styles

 Behavioral Style: Procedural Assignment

-Procedural Blocks (initial
+Procedural Blocks (initial and always)

 - Two kinds of procedural blocks are supported in Verilog: